python-microscopy/pymecompress/README.md

     conda install -c david_baddeley pymecompress

-### PIP

-Installation via pip is also available:

-    pip install pymecompress

 ### From source

 If you want to modify/contribute to the package you will have to build from source.